considerable/hello-react-gh-pages/README.md

 4) Inspect the source code of [lambda_function.py](https://github.com/considerable/hello-react-gh-pages/blob/main/aws/lambda_function.py)

+### AWS Lambda Integration

+The AWS Lambda function is set up to handle HTTP requests from the React application.
+Ensure you have the correct endpoint URL configured in your application to interact with the Lambda function.

+### Contributing

 Feel free to explore the app and provide feedback based on your testing experience.

+### License

+This project is licensed under the MIT License.